MananTank/radioactive-state/README.md

 ### Why is it faster than `useState` ?

-In the case of `useState`, every time you want to update the state, you have to create a new state and call setter function with the newState.
+In the case of `useState`, every time you want to update the state, you have to create a new state and call setter function with the new state.

-But, in case of `radioactive-state` **you don't have to create a new state**, you just mutate the state and that's it. radioactive-state **does not create a newState** under the hood either.
+But, in case of `radioactive-state` **you don't have to create a new state**, you just mutate the state and that's it. radioactive-state **does not create a new state** under the hood either.
 There are other optimizations as well, which makes sure no extra work is done, no extra re-renders are triggered.

 <br/>